FIFA: Administrative cost

 FIFA publishes its results according to International Financial Reporting Standards.
 The total compensation for the management committee in 2011 was 30 million for 35 people.
-Blatter, the only full-time person on the committee, earned approximately two million Swiss francs, 1.2 million in salary and the rest in bonuses.
+Blatter, the only full-time person on the committee, earned approximately two million Swiss francs, 1.2 million in salary, and the rest in bonuses.
 A report in London's The Sunday Times in June 2014 said the members of the committee had their salaries doubled from $100,000 to $200,000 during the year.
 The report also said leaked documents had indicated $4.4 million in secret bonuses had been paid to the committee members following the 2010 FIFA World Cup in South Africa.

 Governance

-The laws that govern football, known officially as the Laws of the Game, are not solely the responsibility of FIFA; they are maintained by a body called the International Football Association Board (IFAB).
+The laws that govern football known officially as the Laws of the Game, are not solely the responsibility of FIFA; they are maintained by a body called the International Football Association Board (IFAB).
 FIFA has members on its board (four representatives); the other four are provided by the football associations of the United Kingdom: England, Scotland, Wales, and Northern Ireland, who jointly established IFAB in 1882 and are recognized for the creation and history of the game.
-Changes to the Laws of the Game must be agreed upon by at least six of the eight delegates.
+Changes to the Laws of the Game must be agreed upon by at least six delegates.

 The FIFA Statutes form the overarching document guiding FIFA's governing system.
-The governing system is divided into separate bodies that have the appropriate powers to create a system of checks and balances.
-It consists of four general bodies: the congress, the executive committee, the general secretariat, and standing and ad hoc committees.
+The governing system is divided into separate bodies with the appropriate powers to create a system of checks and balances.
+It consists of four general bodies: the Congress, the executive committee, the general Secretariat, and standing and ad hoc committees.

 Discipline of national associations

 FIFA frequently takes active roles in the running of the sport and developing the game around the world.
-One of its sanctions is to suspend teams and associated members from international competition when a government interferes in the running of FIFA's associate member organizations or if the associate is not functioning properly.
+One of its sanctions is to suspend teams and associated members from international competition when a government interferes in the running of FIFA's associate member organizations or if the associate is not functioning correctly.

-A 2007 FIFA ruling that a player can be registered with a maximum of three clubs, and appear in official matches for a maximum of two, in a year measured from 1 July to 30 June has led to controversy, especially in those countries whose seasons cross that date barrier, as in the case of two former Ireland internationals.
+A 2007 FIFA ruling that a player can be registered with a maximum of three clubs and appear in official matches for a maximum of two in a year measured from 1 July to 30 June has led to controversy, especially in those countries whose seasons cross that date barrier, as in the case of two former Ireland internationals.
 As a direct result of this controversy, FIFA modified this ruling the following year to accommodate transfers between leagues with out-of-phase seasons.